Launching Moon Monday sponsorships; the lack of a devil is definitely in the details

 I do have a provision to write an article for a sponsor on a theme of their choice but specifically not on their product in any way.
 Such an article will be a separate ask by the sponsor and will be written by me without their editorial input.
 For an example that best demonstrates such an article, check out my piece A brief history of space missions lost to human errors.

 Sponsors don’t get any editorial control over the newsletter.
 They don’t get purely promotional perks.
 They, of course, don’t get access to any subscribers’ email addresses or any such related personal stats.
+At the same time, sponsors also don’t bear the weight of being seen as a supporter of any personal opinion I may express in the newsletter.
+Their support is for the newsletter’s existence as a whole, and not implicitly for any specific notes inside.

 I do think these policies will make it harder for me to find sponsors for Moon Monday but on the bright side only folks who really want to support what I do, like Epsilon3 and The Orbital Index, will be onboard Ship Luna.